YouFoundJK/Portfolio_Website/content/_index.md

       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
       # title: 'Accomplish&shy;ments'
       title: 'Certification'
-      subtitle: 'Come on buddy lets do it'
+      subtitle: '“The only way to do great work is to love what you do.”<br> - Steve Jobs'
       # Date format: https://wowchemy.com/docs/customization/#date-format
       date_format: Jan 2006
       # Accomplishments.